 In all states, it is legal to have your loved one's body at home after they die.
 Ohio does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Ohio Code § 3705.16 (2018), which permits "the funeral director or other person in charge of the final disposition of the remains" to file the death certificate.)

-Ohio law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in writing before death, and after that to family members in an established order.
+Ohio law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Ohio has no embalming requirements, but the health department can require the body of a person who died of a communicable disease to be buried or cremated within 24 hours after death.
 (Ohio Code § 3707.19 (2018).)